 But beware!
 It’s easy to get carried away and find yourself spending a small fortune.
 Save the scares for the party, not opening your bank or credit card statement.
 Use the following ideas to plan a spooky good party while not getting tricked out of your money.

-Whether your party is for adults or kids, it’s a good idea to start with a theme.
+Whether you need Halloween party ideas for adults or for kids, it’s a good idea to start with a theme.
 You can then gear all of your decorating and food around that topic instead of having a mishmash of ideas.
 It’ll help make your party look more put together (and possibly like you spent more than you did).
 A few ideas:

 Spiders and webs: Think black and white color scheme.
 Stretch fake cobwebs (you usually can find bags for around $1 or $2 at craft stores–I found these on Amazon for 88 cents) over your table, chairs, doorways and more.
 Here are some tips for how to hang them.
 Sprinkle small plastic black spiders here and there.
 You can also hang black spider webs on the walls–here are some inexpensive ideas for making them out of trash bags, yarn, or pipe cleaners.
 You can also put small plastic spiders (washed first) in the bottoms of your cups.

 Bats and vampires: Use lots of black and white with some drips of bright red blood here and there.
 Clear plastic drinking glasses dripping with “blood” are perfect for serving drinks.
 Decorate doors and walls with bats made of cardstock.
 Cut small fangs out of white paper and stick them to family pictures around the house.